sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

 2. When FIN-ACK arrives from the other side, we need to mark the flow for the original direction as closed.
 And same as 1, the flow shall still remain to work, because we need it to deliver FIN-ACK packet to the other side later.
 3. When both flows are marked as closed, we can destroy the flow.

 Since the termination handshake changes the TCP state machine, all 4 packets need to trigger the inline flow replication logic to make sure the connection state in standby nodes is up-to-date.
-Please see [data plane sync channel](#1121-data-plane-sync-channel-data-path) for more details.
+Please see [data plane channel](#4352-dpu-to-dpu-data-plane-channel) for more details.

 ##### 11.4.1.2.
 Abrupt connection termination with RST packets

 In TCP, RST packet will force the connection to be closed in both directions and there is no ACK packet for RST packet too.
 Hence, when RST arrives, we can destroy the flow in both ways after forwarding the packet.

-Since there is only 1 packet in this case, the flow state needs to be sync’ed to other nodes in-band with the RST packet, using the same [data plane sync channel](#1121-data-plane-sync-channel-data-path) as above.
+Since there is only 1 packet in this case, the flow state needs to be sync’ed to other nodes in-band with the RST packet, using the same [data plane channel](#4352-dpu-to-dpu-data-plane-channel) as above.

 #### 11.4.2.
 Flow destroy on flow aged out